serisman/pdk-digital-clock/pcb-s16/README.md

 There are also gerber files available in the [output/gerber/](output/gerber/) directory.

-This uses the [SLR0394DRC5BD](https://lcsc.com/product-detail/Led-Segment-Display_SUNLIGHT-SLR0394DRA5BD_C225902.html) 4-digit 7-segment common cathode 'time' display, which sits over the top of the 74HC595 and (2) 4x resistor packs.
+This uses the [SLR0394DRC5BD](https://lcsc.com/product-detail/Led-Segment-Display_SUNLIGHT-SLR0394DRA5BD_C225902.html) 4-digit 7-segment common cathode 'time' display, which sits over the top of the 74HC595 and the (2) 4x resistor packs.
 The 74HC595 is used to drive the (4) 7-segment digits, (2) outputs per digit for extra current sink capabilities.
 The segments themselves are driven directly by the Port B outputs of the Padauk microcontroller.